HL7/fhircast-docs/docs/specification/STU1.md

 Unsubscribing works in the same way, except with a single parameter changed to indicate the desire to unsubscribe.

 ### Subscription Request
-To create a subscription, the subscribing app SHALL perform an HTTP POST ([RFC7231](https://www.w3.org/TR/websub/#bib-RFC7231)) to the Hub's base url (as specified in `hub.url`) with the parameters in the table below.
+To create a subscription, the subscribing app SHALL perform an HTTP POST ([RFC7231](https://www.w3.org/TR/websub/#bib-RFC7231)) to the hub's base url (as specified in `hub.url`) with the parameters in the table below.

 This request SHALL have a `Content-Type` header of `application/x-www-form-urlencoded` and SHALL use the following parameters in its body, formatted accordingly: